 7 The agencies recognize that there may be limited circumstances in which it would be appropriate for an institution to enter into new USD LIBOR contracts after December 31, 2021, such as (i) transactions executed for purposes of required participation in a central counterparty auction procedure in the case of a member default, including transactions to hedge the resulting USD LIBOR exposure; (ii) market making in support of client activity related to USD LIBOR transactions executed before January 1, 2022; (iii) transactions that reduce or hedge the institution’s or any client of the institution’s USD LIBOR exposure on contracts entered into before January 1, 2022; and (iv) novations of USD LIBOR transactions executed before January 1, 2022.

-8 For example, the Federal Reserve issued guidance (SR Letter 21-7 (opens new window)) to assist examiners in assessing supervised firms’ progress in transitioning away from LIBOR; the OCC issued guidance (OCC Bulletin 2020-68) and a self-assessment tool (OCC Bulletin 2021-7) for supervised institutions to evaluate their preparedness for LIBOR cessation; the Conference of State Bank Supervisors issued a self-assessment tool for supervised institutions in September 2019 titled Ten Steps for LIBOR Transition (opens new window); the NCUA issued a Letter to Credit Unions (May 2021, LTCU 21-CU-03) and a Supervisory Letter to field staff on the LIBOR transition; the FDIC published a Supervisory Insights Journal Article (winter 2018) as a resource for supervised institutions in addressing the LIBOR transition; and the CFPB issued a notice of proposed rulemaking and a list of frequently asked questions relating to the LIBOR transition (June 4, 2020).
+8 For example, the Federal Reserve issued guidance (SR Letter 21-7 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ) to assist examiners in assessing supervised firms’ progress in transitioning away from LIBOR; the OCC issued guidance (OCC Bulletin 2020-68) and a self-assessment tool (OCC Bulletin 2021-7) for supervised institutions to evaluate their preparedness for LIBOR cessation; the Conference of State Bank Supervisors issued a self-assessment tool for supervised institutions in September 2019 titled Ten Steps for LIBOR Transition (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ; the NCUA issued a Letter to Credit Unions (May 2021, LTCU 21-CU-03) and a Supervisory Letter to field staff on the LIBOR transition; the FDIC published a Supervisory Insights Journal Article (winter 2018) as a resource for supervised institutions in addressing the LIBOR transition; and the CFPB issued a notice of proposed rulemaking and a list of frequently asked questions relating to the LIBOR transition (June 4, 2020).